 - Tank tops – so useful for layering

-- Warm socks – will be also needed for your long flight!
+- Warm socks – will also be needed for your long flight!

 - Swimming suit – yes, even if you visit in the winter, there are some amazing hot pools you will want to visit